Admissions and Finances

 Costs of Attendance

-Financial Aid and Student Loans
+Funding, Financial Aid, and Student Loans

 Johns Hopkins is a community committed to sharing values of diversity and inclusion in order to achieve and sustain excellence.
 We firmly believe that we can best promote excellence by recruiting and retaining a diverse group of students, faculty and staff and by creating a climate of respect that is supportive of their success.
-This climate for diversity, inclusion and excellence is critical to attaining the best research, scholarship, teaching, health care and other strategic goals of the Health System and the University.
+This climate for diversity, inclusion and excellence is critical to attaining the best research, scholarship, teaching, health care, and other strategic goals of the Health System and the University.
 Taken together these values are recognized and supported fully by the Johns Hopkins Institutions leadership at all levels.
 Further, we recognize that the responsibility for excellence, diversity and inclusion lies with all of us at the Institutions: leadership, administration, faculty, staff and students.

 WSE-Specific Graduate Fellowship Information